 This one has quickly grown into a viable online business idea this year.

 Yes, spending time on YouTube can be a legitimate business idea if you take it seriously.
 If you can create value-driven, entertaining video content and grow your subscriber base to a few thousand subscribers, your videos can start generating pretty substantial income from all the ads being displayed on your videos.
 Many YouTube users make well into the millions each year, so there’s clear potential to take this from side business idea to eventual millionaire with the right combination of content, audience, skills, relationships and timing.
 If you’re considering starting a YouTube channel it’s important use best practices when making videos—and my advice is to evaluate blogging vs YouTube content creation.
 Read the YouTube playbook for tips which will result in faster growth of your channel.
-Additionally think about investing in a quality camera and microphone since the production quality of videos can often affect your viewership.
+Additionally think about investing in a quality camera and microphone since the production quality of videos can often affect your viewership—and when you’re ready to expand to additional video platforms like TikTok, you’ll already have a process in place for growing your reach (and attracting clients that are willing to sponsor you with tasteful advertisements on your TikTok account).

 People in this business will need to speak multiple languages.